halhen/shoutcast-search/documentation.md

 * Song (`-p`)
 * Station (`-s`)

 The stations publish this information and they usually match pretty well.
 You can search for several criteria at once.
 All criteria must match for a station to be listed.
-For example searching `shoutcast-search -g synth -g pop -p "depeche mode"` lists all stations that have both the words "rock" *and* "pop" in their genre *and* is currently playing "depeche mode".
+For example searching `shoutcast-search -g synth -g pop -p "depeche mode"` lists all stations that have both the words "synth" *and* "pop" in their genre *and* is currently playing "depeche mode".

 If you are searching for multi-word phrases, they can be enclosed in quotes.
 Searching for `"depeche mode"` requires the full string, including the single space, to be present. `depeche mode` requires depeche *and* mode to appear, the order does however not matter.
 Criteria are case-insensive, `"Depeche MODE"` and `"depeche mode"` give the same results.

 You can also search for words or phrases without specifying which element to search. `shoutcast-search metallica` searches for stations with the word `metallica` in their genre, current song *or* station name.
-Any phrase that is not specified with an option, e.g. `-p`, will be used as a free text search. `shoutcast-search -g rock metallica` finds all stations with rock as their genre and metallica in any of genre, current song or station name.
-Use verbose mode to get your search right if you need to..
+Any phrase that is not specified with an option will be used as a free text search. `shoutcast-search -g rock metallica` finds all stations with rock as their genre and metallica in any of genre, current song or station name.
+Use verbose mode to get your search right if you need to.

 If you don't provide any criteria, shoutcast-search returns the current Top 500 stations.